Trainings and Presentations

 Upcoming Training Dates:

 This 2-part training will guide you through an experiential journey to support your wellness while connected to our online Embodied Yoga community.
+While Part I has already been recorded, it was a phenomenal success, and a recording is available to purchase and view in preparation for attendance at Part II.

 This course is open to anyone (i.e yoga teachers, therapists, parents, teachers, etc.) interested in the application of Polyvagal Theory from a multidisciplinary holistic approach.
 We will use psychology, meditation and yoga to embody these practices and learn to apply them in our everyday lives.